niktrix/ethvm-dev-kit/README.md

 A dockerized environment for developing with ease and joyness the EthVM project.

-This repository is just composed of two projects and a simple Dockerfile and the following git submodules:
+This repository is just composed of three projects and a simple Dockerfile and the following `git submodules`:

 - [EthVM: Frontend](https://github.com/enKryptIO/ethvm)
 - [EthVM: Socket Server](https://github.com/enKryptIO/ethvm-socket-server)